 Sea levels and temperatures aren’t the only things rising year-on-year.
 So too are a selection of the Gold Coast’s restaurants and cafes, rising to the occasion and doing their bit for the environment.
-June is Sustainability Month at Urban List, so we want to celebrate them.

 From reducing waste and co-ops to food donating and composting, here’s our roundup of the Gold Coast’s best sustainable restaurants and cafes.

 They’re known for making the most mouth-watering pastries, wholesome dishes and an unrivalled bustling vibe.
 But Paddock Bakery are also at the forefront of the no waste trend.
 As well as using packaging and takeaway cups made from recycled goods, they also grow most of their herbs and some produce onsite too.
 The rest?
 It’s sourced from local, sustainable suppliers.

 Ocean 4218’s jam is raising awareness about the state of our marine life’s homes.
 These legends are committed to reducing the plastic debris that reaches our seas (5.25 trillion pieces, FYI).
 And because of this, they’re totally plastic-free.
 Drop in for bejewelled acai bowls, loaded B&E rolls and vegan ciabatta with smoked almond pesto and truffle butter.
 All wrapped in eco-friendly paper packaging or served in-store.
 The central locale also homes an impressive sustainable stash of eco-friendly take-homes.
 Like handmade pottery keep cups, giftable granola jars and compostable bin bags.
 Your eco-friendly extras just got cooler.